- What is an Assistive Technology loan closet?

 The Iowa Compass resource database keeps listings of many loan closets.
 Follow these directions when searching our website:

-- Type “Assistive Technology equipment loan” under “Search by Service Keyword”
+- Type “Assistive Technology Loan Program” or “Loan Closet” in the “Search by Service Keyword” field.

 Other groups may offer informal equipment loan programs.
 The groups listed below may have a loan closet in your community.
 Look for them online.

 - VFW Posts

 Get in touch with local churches or clergy to ask for their help.
 Your own church or its members may help you find AT items.
 They may ask members from other churches or community service groups.
 Remember that AT items are often stored away in garages and basements when no longer needed.

 Crutches may be available at your local pharmacy at no cost.

 When calling an local group, you should ask:

 - Do they have an AT equipment loan program?

 - Do they have the item you need?